COUNTERMOVEMENT JUMP (CMJ)

 High-Speed Camera – When using a high-speed video camera and appropriate software, flight time is typically calculated via slow-motion analysis.
 From this, because the flight time has been obtained, jump height can then be calculated using the formulas above.

-Accelerometer (linear position transducer) – Similarly with the contact mats, accelerometers typically self-calculate jump height, peak power, and peak velocity – meaning no additional work is needed.
+Accelerometer (linear position transducer) – Similarly to the contact mats, accelerometers typically self-calculate jump height, peak power, and peak velocity – meaning no additional work is needed.

 Infrared platform (e.g. OptoJump) – This system calculates jump height by measuring flight time and then performing the abovementioned jump height formulas (15).
 Therefore, the test administrator is not required to perform any calculations.